imalsky/NN_Profiles/README.md

 - Add clouds
 - Add hazes
 - Add different premixed tables
-- Add info about the C/O ratio and metallicity of the table to the metadata that the model is trained on
+- Add info about the C/O ratio and metallicity of the table to the metadata that the model is trained onRebuild trigger